Student Application Process

 Screening and Interview

-a) The Coordinator provides an overview of Pinecrest-Queensway CHC and the programs and services offered.
+a) Volunteer and Student Services staff provides an overview of Pinecrest-Queensway CHC and the programs and services offered.

-b) The Coordinator will ask the applicants predetermined questions to learn why he/she is interested in a placement.
+b) Volunteer and Student Services staff will ask the applicants predetermined questions to learn why he/she is interested in volunteering.

 c) The applicant will have the opportunity to ask questions about programs, services and expectations.